 Sue’s teaching expertise is in classical ballet and tap dance technique.
 After 20 years as a dance instructor and choreographer and 30 years of working for corporate America and raising a family, Sue is now enjoying her grandchildren and directing The Aspire Project.

-program coordinatoR / instructor
+program director, education & outreach / instructor

 Born and raised in Akron, OH, Ella Matweyou has been a dancer since the age of eight, studying primarily ballet, modern, and jazz at The Dance Institute of the University of Akron.
 As a high school student, Ella performed at the collegiate level with the University of Akron Dance Company.
 She went on to pursue contemporary dance in college at The Ohio State University, in addition to a semester at Point Park University.
 In 2014, Ella graduated Summa Cum Laude with Research Distinction from The Ohio State University with a BFA in Dance (concentrating on Performance & Education) and a minor in English.
 While attending Ohio State, she also completed her 200 Hour Certification in Hatha Yoga from Yoga on High in Columbus, Ohio.